-I pretty much packed the girls' lunches the entire time they were in school.
+I pretty much packed the girls’ lunches every day while they were in school.
 They are way too picky.

-I make one lunchroom favorite myself - chocolate oatmeal cookies.
-Some folks call them no bake cookies or cow patties.
-I suppose the lunchroom served them because most kids liked sweets and the oatmeal made them semi healthy.
+One lunchroom favorite I make myself chocolate oatmeal cookies.
+Some folks call them no bake cookies.
+I suppose the lunchroom served them because most kids love chocolate, they were sweet, and the oatmeal made them semi healthy.

-There's lots of different recipes for the cookies.
-When The Deer Hunter and I were first married I found the recipe variation I like the best in a community cookbook that students from Martins Creek School created and sold.
+There’s lots of different recipes for the cookies.
+When The Deer Hunter and I were first married I found the recipe variation I like the best in a community cookbook that students at Martins Creek School sold.
 Coincidentally, the recipe was submitted by a girl who was a grade behind me in elementary school.
-I guess she never got over her love for lunchroom cookies either.
+I guess she never got over lunchroom cookies either.